ROS Plugin¶

 Warning: The ROS master is not found.

-Initializing roscpp with the ROS plugin¶
+roscpp Initialization by the ROS Plugin¶

 ros::init(argc, argv, "choreonoid", ros::init_options::NoSigintHandler);